What to Do When He Leaves Unexpectedly?

 Q. Hi Robin, my partner recently abandoned me without any cause.
 He just left, sent a text message and I have not heard from him since.
-We were very close and connected but I know I compromised my feelings and needs to please him.
+We were very close but I know I compromised my feelings and needs to please him.
 He made me feel very anxious and insecure but I thought of him as my best friend and person in life.
 I feel absolutely devastated and broken.
 I feel this break up did not give me any closure and has triggered a lot of self-hate and blame on myself, even though I know I did everything I could to please him.
 I feel heartbroken and am having a hard time getting up in the morning.
 Being in social work I am naturally needing to serve others but I feel I am empty and it's not only affecting me personally and how I feel about myself, but it is affecting my school and work.

 How do I grieve this?
 How do I find that love again for myself and for the world?
 How do I find that magical spark that I once had?
 I used to wake up excited about life, school, nature, work and the potential opportunities that lay a head.
 I now feel like I am in survival mode trying to get through each hour.
 How do I move forward?